ryuta06012/so_long_42/README.md

 When an error is configer error　displayed, Run this command

-・　In the minilibx-linux　directory, Run make or In the minilibx-linux　directory, Run ./configer
+・In the minilibx-linux　directory, Run make or In the minilibx-linux　directory, Run ./configer

 ・./so_long_bonus midiam.ber

 # operation key
-W : up
-A : right
-S : left
-D : down
+W:up A:right S:left D:down